The Posies

-The Posies were an American power pop group.
+The Posies were an American rock band.
 The band was formed in 1986 in Bellingham, Washington, United States, by primary songwriters Jon Auer and Ken Stringfellow.

 Their music has its origins in Merseybeat and the Hollies.
 They are influenced by Hüsker Dü, XTC, Elvis Costello and Squeeze.

 The band split up in October 2021, following several allegations of sexual misconduct made against bandmember Ken Stringfellow.

 History

 Early years (1986–1988)

 Core members Jon Auer and Ken Stringfellow, who met as students at Sehome High School in Bellingham, Washington, began writing songs together in late 1986 while Stringfellow was in school at the University of Washington.
 Their first public performance came as an acoustic duo in 1987 while Stringfellow was home in Bellingham.
 They recorded twelve songs in Auer's family's home studio.
 Though intended as demos to attract other members and form a full band, the recordings became the Posies' first self-released album, Failure.

 Mike Musburger and Arthur "Rick" Roberts joined soon after, allowing the band to play its first live shows in Seattle and Bellingham.
 The four members moved into a house in the University District of Seattle, where they developed many of the songs that would appear on later albums.
 Failure was released on vinyl near the end of 1988 on local indie label PopLlama with one song dropped.